Lisa Eichhorn

 Lisa Eichhorn (born February 4, 1952) is an American actress, writer and producer.
 She made her film debut in 1979 in the John Schlesinger film Yanks, for which she received two Golden Globe nominations.
 Her international career has included film, theatre and television.

 Early life

-Lisa Warren Eichhorn was born in Glens Falls, New York, on February 4, 1952, to Dorothy Elizabeth Golly and Frank Warren Eichhorn, and shortly thereafter moved to Westbury, Long Island, with her older brother and two half-sisters.
+Lisa Eichhorn was born in Glens Falls, New York on February 4, 1952, to Frank and Dorothy Eichhorn.
+Her father worked in public relations for Western Electric, and she has two brothers and two sisters.
+Shortly thereafter she moved to Westbury, Long Island, with her older brother and two half-sisters.
 In 1958, the family moved to Reading, Pennsylvania, where Eichhorn later attended Mt.
 Penn High School.
-At the end of her junior year, she left to study in Svolvær, Norway, as a Rotary International Exchange student, and graduated from Mt.
-Penn in absentia in 1970.

 Eichhorn began college at Queen's University at Kingston, Ontario, taking a wide range of subjects.
 She quickly realized that her passion was drama and English, and these subjects became her focus.
-She left Ontario after two years to study at St. Peter's College, Oxford, on a year-long Rotary International Ambassadorial Scholarship, though this was not as an admitted member of the university in Statu Pupillari.
+She left Ontario after two years to study at St. Peter's College, Oxford, on a year-long Rotary International Ambassadorial Scholarship, though this was not as an admitted member of the university in statu pupillari.